plaid/quickstart/README.md

 ## Testing OAuth

-Some European institutions require an OAuth redirect authentication flow, where the end user is redirected to the bank’s website or mobile app to authenticate.
+Some institutions (primarily in Europe, but a small number in the US) require an OAuth redirect authentication flow, where the end user is redirected to the bank’s website or mobile app to authenticate.
 For this flow, you should set `PLAID_REDIRECT_URI=http://localhost:3000/` in `.env`.
 You will also need to register this localhost redirect URI in the [Plaid dashboard under Team Settings > API > Allowed redirect URIs][dashboard-api-section].

-OAuth flows are only testable in the `sandbox` environment in this quickstart app due to an https `redirect_uri` being required in other environments.
+OAuth flows are only testable in the `sandbox` environment in this Quickstart app due to an https `redirect_uri` being required in other environments.
 Additionally, if you want to use the [Payment Initiation][payment-initiation] product, you will need to [contact Sales][contact-sales] to get this product enabled.